v37/ai

 • Whether the routing-cache patch is necessary on the batched_mm / grouped_mm experts implementations.
 We use the default linear_loop_experts_forward because gptqmodel unrolls per-expert modules into individual nn.Linears; the fused-tensor paths don’t apply to our layout.
 On a different layout, the contention surface is different; the patch may or may not still be required.

-• Whether ROCm 7.3+ improves the underlying bf16 drift enough to make patch #2 unnecessary.
+• Whether ROCm 7.3+ improves determinism around the fused/numeric surfaces enough to make patch #2 unnecessary.
 We’ll re-test when it drops.

 • Whether the same recipe works unchanged on MI200 / MI300.
 They have better fp determinism than MI100, so the failure mode may not even trigger — but unverified.